 During my recent call with a IT head of a leading UK retail company (accessories for women), the main concern of my caller was identity data protection and implications related to IoT solutions based on face recognition and other sensitive data.

-.
+The EU’s new General Data Protection Regulation (GDPR), designed to protect consumer privacy and data usage, is due to come into force in 2018.
 UK referendum’s results bring additional uncertainty over the UK’s implementation of this regulation, which only proves that companies should press ahead with preparation for change and implementation suitable solutions.

 New technologies emerged allowing to provide nearly same value data as controversial face recognition / tracking devices, however, aggregating such data in a non-obtrusive, safer way.